 Gopala Krishna Koduri

 I'm a Ph.D student (2011-present) at Music Technology Group, Universitat Pompeu Fabra, working on CompMusic project with Prof. Xavier Serra.
-The broad goal for my Ph.D is to develop Knowledge-based similarity measures for music.
+The broad goal for my Ph.D is to develop Culture-aware information models for exploration and navigation of music.
 I hope to do this through an approach that combines traditional data-analyses with ontologies of the musical concepts to create a symbiotic chain generating richer linked open data.

 I'm forever smitten by the beauty of the language and the life's usual activities of the region I grew up in - Andhra Pradesh, India.
 The nuances and the level of sophistication of Telugu language - found not just in poetry/prose, but also in a typical countryman's language, have a great impact on me.
 One such characteristic of the language, is a high usage of witty proverbs and idioms in day to day conversations.
 I haven't quite heard as much usage in any other language I've had contact with.
 I started collecting a few of them on పిడుగు/pidugu facebook page.